-Join us at MIT for the Spring 2022 semester as we gather again as a community to explore cutting-edge insights on the knowledge, tools, skills, and strategies required for organizations and humans to thrive in a post-pandemic world.
-The MIT Sloan Visiting Fellows Program is a non-degree, customized course of study that provides the freedom to explore all that MIT Sloan has to offer, as well as courses across the Institute.
-We invite exceptional students, professionals, and MIT alumni to plug in to the MIT and Kendall Square ecosystem, level up your professional knowledge and leadership skills, and energize your network by connecting with industry leaders, innovators, and world-renowned faculty.
+The MIT Sloan Visiting Fellows Program is a non-degree, customized course of study that provides students, professionals, and MIT alumni the freedom to explore all that MIT Sloan has to offer, as well as courses across the Institute, while cultivating the skills and tools required to generate impact where it matters most.
+The Visiting Fellows Program provides access to an unparalleled education model that offers Fellows the flexibility to glean what they need to know now from the world's leading research institution in an expedited timeframe.
+We invite you to plug in to the MIT and Kendall Square ecosystem, level up your professional knowledge and leadership skills, and energize your network by connecting with industry leaders, innovators, and world-renowned faculty.
 Upon completion of the program, Visiting Fellows receive a certificate from MIT Sloan and affiliate alumni status.
 Applications for the Spring 2022 semester open May 1, 2021.
 Application deadline is October 1, 2021.